ts-pro/vue-eternal-loading/docs/loading-states.md

 ```
 <iframe width="100%" height="300" src="//jsfiddle.net/gavrashenko/uwapjzk8/6/embedded/result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 You can admit in example above than we have 1 extra request, before we riched state `no-more`.
 It happens because we do not know exact page size and we can set state `no-more` only if we reach empty response.
 It's okay if you don't know for sure what's your page size or you may have floating items count per request.
-But in case when you expect exact items count per page it's good practise to pass second param to `loading` callback, where you should specify your page size.
+But in case when you expect exact items count per page it's good practise to pass second param to `loaded` callback, where you should specify your page size.
 It prevents unnecessary extra request to server and set state `no-more` when we will get items count less than page size:
 ```js
 const PAGE_SIZE = 5;